ICG Enterprise Trust plc: Transaction in Own Shares

 TRANSACTION IN OWN SHARES

-ICG Enterprise Trust plc ('the Company') announces that on 20 January 2017 it bought back 150,000 of its own shares, to be held in treasury, at an average price of 697.5p.
-The highest and lowest price paid was 700.0p and 693.0p, respectively.
+ICG Enterprise Trust plc ('the Company') announces that on 27 January 2017 it bought back 55,000 of its own shares, to be held in treasury, at an average price of 696.2p.
+The highest and lowest price paid was 698.0p and 695.0p, respectively.
 Further details are set out below:

 For further information, please contact Anthony McKay on 0203 201 7700.